-- Portuguese is now proudly sitting at the 3rd place in the Global Peace Index.
+- Portuguese is now proudly sitting at 3rd place in the Global Peace Index.

 - In history, the Portugal was the very first global empire which is also the oldest country in Europe.

-- Portugal is blessed with Mediterranean climate hence it became most popular among the international tourists.
+- Portugal is blessed with a Mediterranean climate hence it became most popular among international tourists.

 - Lisbon is the capital of Portugal which accommodates over 552,700 people and plays an important role in the fields like arts, finance, trade, media and commerce.
 Its ever growing financial sector makes it an important economic canter too.

-- It legalizes the same sex marriage as the 6th country in Europe and 8th country in the world by not having any opposition especially from the Catholic Church and the media.
+- It legalizes same-sex marriage as the 6th country in Europe and 8th country in the world by not having any opposition especially from the Catholic Church and the media.

 - Global Corruption monitoring entity, Transparency International‘s recent report says, New Zealand is “The country with the most transparent political status“.

-- New Zealanders lead a very satisfied life with their calm and easy going nature.
-Generally these people prefer keeping themselves free from community strife and personal violence.
-Its strict laws and tough punishments are other reasons for their low crime rate.
+- New Zealanders lead a very satisfying life with their calm and easy going nature.
+Generally, these people prefer keeping themselves free from community strife and personal violence.
+Its strict laws and tough punishments are other reasons for its low crime rate.